chanhi2000/PHYS034/lab/lab06.md

 ## INTRODUCTION AND BACKGROUND:
 The phenomenon of electron emission by monochromatic electromagnetic radiation impinging on a clean metal surface is called the photoelectric effect.
 The first person to perform careful studies of the emission of negative particles (electrons) from clean metal surfaces exposed to light was Philip Lenard.
-In 1902, Lenard showed2 that the emitted particles have a charge to mass ratio, e/m, equal to that measured by Thompson for what were then called cathode rays, now known to be electrons.
+In 1902, Lenard showed[^2] that the emitted particles have a charge to mass ratio, e/m, equal to that measured by Thompson for what were then called cathode rays, now known to be electrons.
 Careful studies of the photoelectric effect quickly established that the kinetic energy of the emitted electrons does not depend on the *intensity* of the incoming light but only on the *frequency* “$$f$$” of the light.
 It was also found that the number of emitted electrons was proportional to the light intensity.

-In 1905, Einstein proposed a radical concept of energy exchange to explain the photoelectric effect.
+In 1905, Einstein proposed[^3] a radical concept of energy exchange to explain the photoelectric effect.
 His model was formulated in terms of the quantum theory of electromagnetic radiation proposed earlier by Max Planck to explain blackbody radiation.
 Einstein, working from the Planck assumption that light energy consists of discrete quanta of energy $$E=HF$$, postulated that these photons penetrate the surface of the metal and, when absorbed, transfer their entire energy to an electron in the metal.
 In Einstein’ s model, if the absorbed energy gives the electron sufficient energy to overcome the binding energy (the “work function”) of the host metal, the electron escapes from the surface with a kinetic energy equal to that of the original photon less the binding energy “$$e\phi$$” of the metal:
 $$
 \frac{1}{2}mv^2=hf-e\phi
 $$